gpetepg/py-proj-cookie/README.rst

 ----

-Open a new shell and get cookiecutter into your system Python.
+Open a new shell and get `cookiecutter <https://cookiecutter.readthedocs.io/en/latest/>`_ onto your system Python.

 .. code:: bash